pugzillo/jewelery_recommender/README.md

 Scraped images and metadata for earrings (N = 9401) and necklaces (N = 6937) from [ShopStyle](https://www.shopstyle.com/ "Shop Style").
 90% of earrings and necklaces were used for the training set (N = 23,155) and 10% of each type were used for the testing set.

 ## Building a Jewelry Classifier with a CNN Classifier
 A convolutional neural network (CNN) was used to identify if an image contained a necklace or earring.
-For training of the CNN, segmentation was performed on earring images given that they come in pairs.
-Images were converted to RGB and resized to 100x100.
+For training of the CNN, segmentation with cv2 library was performed on earring images given that they come in pairs.
+The background for earring images was masked out and then I identified the contours of the images, which were converted to bounding boxes.
+The top two bounding boxes were then selected as input for the earring training set.

+All images were converted to RGB and resized to 100x100.

 The model was ran for 15 epochs.

+### CNN Classifier Architecture
 ![CNN Classifer architecture](https://github.com/pugzillo/jewelery_recommender/blob/master/images/jewelry_cnn_classifier_final.png "Architecture CNN Classifier")

+### CNN Classifier Evaluation
 ![alt text](https://github.com/pugzillo/jewelery_recommender/blob/master/images/CNN_classifier_model_loss_graph.png "Log Loss for CNN Classifier")

+There is some oscillation in the log loss graph, which may suggest that there is high confidence in misclassified images.
+Therefore, this is a place for improvement in this classifer model.

 ## Image Feature Reduction with CNN Autoencoder
 A convolutional neural network autoencoder was used to reduce the dimensions of each training and input image.

+### CNN Autoencoder Architecture
 ![CNN Autoencoder](https://github.com/pugzillo/jewelery_recommender/blob/master/images/cnn_autencoder_model_final.png "Architecture CNN Autoencoder")

+### CNN Autoencoder Evaluation
 ![alt text](https://github.com/pugzillo/jewelery_recommender/blob/master/images/CNN_autoencoder_model_loss.png "Log Loss for CNN Autoencoder")